 Some may find that they develop new habits and routines on their own, while others may seek support from an online alcohol treatment program like Monument to provide guidance and accountability along the way.
 However you choose to make a change, you should be proud of that decision.
 There is no shame in seeking support.
 In fact, it’s the ultimate act of self-care.

 As with any change, there are growing pains and learning curves.
 It’s a non-linear path, and setbacks are often part of the journey.
 However, with time, self-care in recovery will become more natural to you, and your new habits will become second nature.
 You also are never alone.

-At Monument, we have free online support groups you can join based on your schedule and needs.
+At Monument, we have online support groups you can join based on your schedule and needs.
 Whether you need verbal affirmations, in-person accountability, or simply an ongoing connection with others, there are resources in place to help you on your way.
 They are therapist-moderated, and you are welcome to join anonymously if you wish.
 Whatever way will help you best show up for yourself is more than enough.

 It takes an intentional effort to keep moving forward in changing your relationship with alcohol.
 We’re here to provide you the resources you deserve.

 - Cambridge Core.
 “Review Article Relationships between intuitive eating and health indicators: literature review, https://www.cambridge.org/core/journals/public-health-nutrition/article/review-article-relationships-between-intuitive-eating-and-health-indicators-literature-review/CBC03E81A54FBAAC49B2A8B2EC49631C.”
 Accessed Mar, 28.
 2021.